google/cargo-raze/README.md

 log = "=0.3.6"

 [raze]
-# The WORKSPACE relative path to the Cargo.toml working directory.
+# The path relative path to the Bazel workspace root (location of
+# WORKSPACE.bazel/WORKSPACE file).
+If no workspace file is found,
+# the current working directory is used.
 workspace_path = "//cargo"

 # The target to generate BUILD rules for.